-Bullmastiff Dog: Characteristics, Origin, Temperament
+Bullmastiff Dog: Characteristics, Lifespan, Caring

 The Bullmastiff dog is a large breed of domestic dog.
 It is a mastiff type dog, and was developed to guard estates.
 The breed was created by crossing the English Mastiff with the now extinct Old English Bulldog.